AIRES: A system for air shower simulations: Introduction

 Among all the physical processes that may undergo the shower particles, the most important from the probabilistic point of view are taken into account in the simulations.
-Such processes are: (i) {\em Electrodynamical processes:\/} Pair production and electron-positron annihilation, bremsstrahlung (electrons and positrons), knock-on electrons ($\delta$ rays), Compton and photoelectric effects, Lan\-dau-Pomeranchuk-Migdal (LPM) effect and dielectric suppression . (ii) {\em Unstable particle decays,\/} pions and muons, for instance. (iii) {\em Hadronic processes:\/} Inelastic collisions hadron-nucleus and photon-nu\-cleus, sometimes simulated using an external package which implements a given hadronic interaction model.
-Photonuclear reactions.
+Such processes are: (i) {\em Electrodynamical processes:\/} Pair production and electron-positron annihilation , bremsstrahlung (electrons, positrons and muons ), muonic pair production, knock-on electrons ($\delta$ rays), Compton and photoelectric effects, Lan\-dau-Pomeranchuk-Migdal (LPM) effect and dielectric suppression . (ii) {\em Unstable particle decays,\/} pions and muons, for instance. (iii) {\em Hadronic processes:\/} Inelastic collisions hadron-nucleus and photon-nu\-cleus, generally simulated using an external package which implements a given hadronic interaction model like the well-known EPOS \cite{EPOSLHC}, QGSJET \cite{QGSJET2R4}, or SIBYLL \cite{SIBYLL23c} models; or by a built-in algorithm called {\em extended Hillas splitting algorithm} (EHSA) {EHSA|see{extended Hillas splitting algorithm}} {splitting algorithm!extended|see{extended Hillas splitting algorithm}}.
+Photonuclear reactions .
 Nuclear fragmentation, elastic and inelastic. (iv) {\em Propagation of charged particles:\/} Losses of energy in the medium (ionization), multiple Coulomb scattering and geomagnetic deflections.

-All the general characteristics of AIRES and the physics involved in air shower simulations are described in more detail in chapter \ref{C:genchar}.
+All the general characteristics of AIRES and the physics involved in air shower simulations are summarized in table \ref{TAB:airesfeatures}; they are described in more detail in chapter \ref{C:genchar}. \lowtable{[p]}{airesfeatures}{ \rbeg{\vrule height 11pt depth 0pt width 0pt } \rend{\vrule height 0pt depth 5pt width 0pt } { } } {Main characteristics of the AIRES air shower simulation system.} {Main characteristics of the AIRES air shower simulation system. }